Seventh-Sense-Artificial-Intelligence/nbis-rs/README.md

     use nbis::NbisExtractorSettings;
     // Configuration for the NbisExtractor
     let settings = NbisExtractorSettings {
-        min_quality: 0.0, // No filtering on quality
+        // No filtering on minutiae quality (all minutiae will be included)
-        get_center: false, // We don't need the center of the fingerprint or roi for this example
+        min_quality: 0.0,
+        // Do not compute ROI or center to save computing resources
+        get_center: false,
-        check_fingerprint: false, // We don't need to check if the image is a fingerprint for this example
+        // Do not check if the image is a fingerprint using SIVV
+        check_fingerprint: false,
+        // compute the NFIQ score
+        compute_nfiq2: true,
-        ppi: None, // No specific PPI, we will use the default };
+        // No specific PPI, use the default
+        ppi: None,
+    };

     let extractor = nbis::NbisExtractor::new(settings)?;